Incident Reporting and Response Information

 Incident Reporting Forms

 - Blank copies of the Incident Reporting Form - Provider must meet the 72-hour reporting requirement even when IRIS is down or provider is having difficulty successfully submitting the report in IRIS.

 - NC Innovations Incident Report for Back-Up Staffing Form - PDF

 - HIPAA Confidentiality Incident Report Form - Download the MS Word File - This incident report is completed anytime there is a HIPAA breach and must be forwarded to the Sandhills Center Privacy Officer for review and follow up.
 The Privacy Officer will review the incident and determine if a provider investigation is needed.
-Completed incident reports may be faxed or sent via secure email to Evelyn Quick, Privacy Officer or by fax to (910) 673-1102.
+Completed incident reports may be faxed or sent via secure email to Bonita Porter, Chief Compliance Officer, or by fax to (910) 673-1102.